Preventing fly-tipping

 You can dispose of most household waste at one of the recycling centres in Suffolk.
 However, if you arrange for anyone else to dispose of your waste for you, remember the 'SCRAP' code.

-'S' is for suspect.
+'S' is for Suspect.
 Be mindful of rogue waste carriers who dump waste illegally.
 If in doubt, do not let them take your waste.

-'C' is for check.
-Ask to look at their waste carrier's licence.
+'C' is for Check Ask to look at their waste carrier's licence.
 You can also check their details via the public register of waste carriers, brokers and dealers.

-'R' is for refuse unsolicited offers.
+'R' is for Refuse unsolicited offers.
 Always carry out your own research, and choose who you want to take your waste away.

-'A' is for ask questions.
+'A' is for Ask questions.
 Ask what is going to happen to your waste, and seek evidence that it is going to be disposed of appropriately.
 A legitimate waste carrier should not object to being asked reasonable questions.

-'P' is for paperwork.
+'P' is for Paperwork.
 Make sure you get an invoice and receipt for your waste.

 Read the Waste duty of care code of practice (from GOV.UK) for more information.